← Back to research

 Warp Oz

-Warp Oz is a cloud agent orchestration platform with Slack/Linear integrations, multi-model support, and enterprise self-hosting.
+Warp Oz is a cloud agent orchestration platform that runs Claude Code, Codex, and Warp Agent with Slack/Linear integrations, cross-harness memory, and enterprise self-hosting.

 Key takeaways